webcc/cassandra-jpa/README.md

 ## Getting Help

-You can  [contact us directly!](http://www.imergo.com) or create an GitHub issue.
+You can  [contact WebCC directly!](http://www.imergo.com) or create an GitHub issue.

 ## Basic usage